Generic Name: alogliptin (AL oh GLIP tin)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 What other drugs will affect Nesina?

 Other drugs may interact with Nesina, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed in this medication guide.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about Nesina (alogliptin)

 - Your pharmacist can provide more information about Nesina.